 The Museum also manages programming across literacy, science, and the creative and performing arts.
-Initiatives such as Kinder Launch, a program for both children and adults, funded through Vanguard Strong Start for Kids Program, The William Penn Foundation, and the Department of Education, demonstrate the Museum's commitment to being the third place of learning, with aspirations of replicating the program in the city of Philadelphia and beyond; Play Builders is a pilot program focused on social-emotional skillbuilding for three years olds.
+Initiatives such as the Kindergarten Readiness Experience, a program for both children and adults, funded through Vanguard Strong Start for Kids Program, The William Penn Foundation, and the Department of Education, demonstrate the Museum's commitment to being the third place of learning, with aspirations of replicating the program in the city of Philadelphia and beyond; Play Builders is a pilot program focused on social-emotional skill-building for three years olds.
 Throughout the year, PTM celebrates diverse communities through special events, is committed to accessibility, hosts special exhibits aimed at cultural understanding, and is committed to access for all through its Community Benefit program.